usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/record_building.rst

 .. _hyperspy: https://hyperspy.org/

-:py:func:`~nexusLIMS.extractors.parse_metadata` will (by default) write a JSON representation of the metadata it extracts to a sub-directory within :py:data:`~nexusLIMS.nexuslims_root_path` that matches where the original raw data file was found in :py:data:`~nexusLIMS.mmf_nexus_root_path`.
+:py:func:`~nexusLIMS.extractors.parse_metadata` will (by default) write a JSON representation of the metadata it extracts to a sub-directory within the directory contained in the :ref:`nexusLIMS_path <nexusLIMS-path>` environment variable that matches where the original raw data file was found in the directory from the :ref:`mmfnexus_path <mmfnexus-path>` environment variable.
 A link to this file is included in the outputted XML record to provide users with an easy way to query the metadata for their files in a text-based format.
 Likewise, the :py:func:`~nexusLIMS.extractors.parse_metadata` function also handles